august-3141/nerd-stuff/README.md

 ---

-I am not very experienced in programming and I will not take this repository very seriously.
-Have a good one.
+This is more of a hobby, as evidenced by the font I use, and as such this isn't a serious project.